-FX’s latest drama series The Bear starring Jeremy Allen White as Carmy, a chef handling his family restaurant recently after the tragic loss of his brother hits hard.
+FX’s comedy-drama series The Bear starring Jeremy Allen White as Carmy, a chef handling his family restaurant recently after the tragic loss of his brother hits hard.
 While the series is about a restaurant and the people who work in it, the drama that’s created is so much more than that, it’s like holding your breath and not letting go until the finale episode has completed its last second.
 The same intensity from the first season was carried in the brilliant second season, which aired recently.
-While there is currently no word on if The Bear is a series about a restaurant and a chef but if you have seen it you know that the thing that sucks the viewers in is its intensity and keeping that in mind we have prepared a list of the best movies and shows like The Bear you could watch while waiting for Season 2, which is coming to FX and Hulu on June 22, 2023.
+While there is currently no word on if The Bear is returning for Season 3, every single fan is hoping for it.
+So, while we wait for some kind of news here are movies and shows you could watch until then.

 This is Going to Hurt (The Roku Channel)